 To avoid this error, make sure you send your new employees a welcome email before their first day (maybe a week or two in advance).
 In this message, include some key information on company policies, dress codes, and confidentiality standards.

 2. Failing to Set Clear Goals and Expectations

 Your employees need to know what to expect when they walk in the door; similarly, they also need to know what you expect of them.
 If you don’t provide written, clearly stated goals and expectations for their role, they’ll have no idea what you’re looking for from them.
 Make sure you provide a written statement outlining some of their key responsibilities, duties and goals for the first few weeks of work.
 With this information, your workers will be able to hit the ground running and work effectively from day one.

 While your workplace may feel comfortable to you because of your experience, this isn’t the case for new employees.
 This is a new environment with new practices and standards.
 If you include too much information into your employee onboarding session, it’s likely the newcomer may feel overwhelmed.

 Instead, pace your employee onboarding session in an appropriate way.
 Start by telling them the key information they absolutely need to know in the first few days of work (such as where to get their ID card or how to access the parking garage).
 After they’ve settled in, move onto the nitty gritty details about the workplace environment.
 Don’t forget to speak slowly and offer openings for them to ask questions.

-Onboarding employees is a great way to welcome new workers into your company – when done correctly.
+Onboarding employees with free employee onboarding software is a great way to welcome new workers into your company – when done correctly.
 By avoiding these common mistakes, you’ll ensure that your new employees join the team in an effective way, which will set them up for long-term success in your organization.